Gregory Peck

 He received the Cecil B. DeMille Award in 1969.

-He was awarded a Star on the Hollywood Walk of Fame at 6100 Hollywood Boulevard in Hollywood, California in 1960.
+He was awarded a Star on the Hollywood Walk of Fame at 6100 Hollywood Boulevard in 1960.

 He was honored with the Presidential Medal of Freedom for his lifetime humanitarian efforts (1969).

-He was close friends with Michael Jackson, Audrey Hepburn and Jane Fonda.
+He was good friends with Michael Jackson, Audrey Hepburn and Jane Fonda.

 He was Roman Catholic.

-He was close friends with French president Jacques Chirac.
+He was close friend with French president Jacques Chirac.

 Received the Academy's Jean Hersholt Humanitarian Award in 1967.